jbdelhommeau/git-convention/README.md

     > Should represent a documentation changes

 - **refactor**: `refact(MessageService): change message generation process`
-    > A change for better readablilty (Don't add feature or fix bug)
+    > A change for better readability (Don't add feature or fix bug)

 - **performance**: `perf(UrlGenerator): Replace libA for libB`
     > Should represent a performance improvement